Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Technique Slots
 ---------------
-A character's Technique slots are a staging ground for their arts and arcana, assigned for quick and easy use.
+A character's Technique slots are the staging ground for their arts and spells, assigned for quick and easy use.
 Characters have Technique slots equal to their Savvy rounded down.

 --------